fore-site/pycurb/README.md

 [![CI](https://github.com/fore-site/pycurb/actions/workflows/test.yml/badge.svg)](https://github.com/fore-site/pycurb/actions)
 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)

 **PyCurb** is a flexible, and easy‑to‑use rate‑limiting library for Python.
-It is desgined to be **framework‑agnostic** – used with FastAPI, Flask, Django, or even in plain scripts and CLI tools.
+It is desgined to be **framework‑agnostic**, i.e, used with FastAPI, Flask, Django, or even in plain scripts and CLI tools.
 It supports multiple algorithms, redis & in-memory storage backends, and has advanced features like composite (multi‑tier) limits, and dynamic rule updates.

----
+--

 ## Algorithms